gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_optimization.md

 The `ampl.eval()` call should indicate that we have checked out the license:

 ```
-option version 'AMPL Version 20231031 (Linux-5.15.0-1052-azure, 64-bit)\
+option version 'AMPL Development Version 20231213 (Linux-5.15.0-1052-azure, 64-bit)\
 Licensed to Stanford University, Natalya Rapstine <nrapstin@stanford.edu> (srcc-license-srcf).\
 Temporary license expires 20250131.\
 Using license file "/software/non-free/ampl/20231031/ampl.lic".\
 ';
 ```

+!!!Note
-**Note**: To ensure that the AMPL instance is always properly released (even in cases of errors or exceptions), we must properly close `ampl` instance.
+    To ensure that the AMPL instance is always properly released (even in cases of errors or exceptions), we must properly close `ampl` instance.
 The `try` and `finally` logic does that in which we release the AMPL license with `ampl.close()` call.

 We also point to the Yen's Knitro licence with `ampl.setOption()` call.